diracdeltas/spleeter4max/README.md

 ## system requirements

 * Windows 10 64-bit: Pro, Enterprise, or Education; must be able to enable Hyper-V and Containers Windows features.
-UPDATE (5/16/20): it may now be possible to install Docker on Windows Home following the instructions at https://docs.docker.com/docker-for-windows/install-windows-home/.
+UPDATE (5/16/20): it's now possible to install [Docker on Windows Home](https://www.docker.com/blog/docker-desktop-for-windows-home-is-here/) by joining the Windows insider program.
 * Mac hardware must be a 2010 or a newer model / macOS must be version 10.13 or newer
 * At least 8GB, preferably at least 16GB of RAM
 * Ableton 10+ and Max for Live 8.1+.
 (May work on earlier versions but I haven't tried it.)